pnsn/GFAST/ShakeAlertBranch.md

 # To do

-- [ ] There are LOTS of compile warnings that will have to be cleaned up before branch is ready for production.
+- Find out why activemq not seeing events.
-- [ ] Find out why activemq not seeing events.
+- Should convert to use dmlib
-- [ ] Should convert to use dmlib
+- Documentation
-- [ ] Documentation!
+- Metadata reader needs to be converted to ShakeAlert file format.
+Should
-- [ ] Metadata reader needs to be converted to ShakeAlert file format.
+- ShakeAlertConsumer should be revamped to allow asynchronous read loop.